bahrus/T-1/README.md

 obj.stringProperty2 = "is ";
 obj.stringProperty3 = "e face that launched a thousand ships?";

-The T-1 transform library will allow you to iterate through all such possibilities
+The T-1 transform library will allow you to iterate through all such possibilities, and pick the best fit based on custom rules.

 You can specify optional matches.
 For example: